helins/fdat.cljc/README.md

 scheme to another serializer (and contribute it here).
 One would study how these plugins are written.

-The following steps might look slightly counterintuive.
+The following steps might look slightly counterintuitive.
 Indeed, it was tricky to develop a way that would potentially work for any serializer, either from Clojure or Clojurescript.

 In short, serializers typically deals in concrete types.
 One must find a way to modify how `clojure.lang.IMetas` are handled.
-Specifically, they should be turned into a `dvlopt.fdat.Memento` by using the `dvlopt.fdat/memento` function which either returns a Memento if it finds at least a `::fdat/k` in the medata, or nothing, meaning that the `IMeta` should be processed as usual.
+Specifically, they should be turned into a `dvlopt.fdat.Memento` by using the `dvlopt.fdat/memento` function which either returns a Memento if it finds at least a `::fdat/k` in the metadata, or nothing, meaning that the `IMeta` should be processed as usual.

 Then, one must extend how a `Memento` itself is serialized.
 It should simply